 - Look into insulation options: Proper insulation is your home’s first line of defense against frozen pipes.
 If you have experienced multiple occasions of frozen pipes, it could indicate that areas like your basement or attic aren’t insulated.
 Additionally, if you have decent insulation, but your home isn’t properly sealed, all that valuable heat is lost.
 Make sure windows and doors are properly sealed before spending money on new insulation.

 Once your pipes are frozen, you are in very real danger of your pipes bursting.
 Many homeowners take the thawing process into their own hands, which can lead to cracks and additional damage if done improperly.
 Professional plumbers have the tools and techniques required to properly reheat your system safely.
-If you live in the Des Plaines area and need high-quality frozen pipe services, call our team today at (847) 380-8053 or contact our team online.
+If you live in the Des Plaines area and need high-quality frozen pipe services, call our team today or fill out our online form.